hieppham8083/stock-analysis/README.md

    - Disadvantages: Having applications that are too large to not having the proper test cases for the existing codes.

 #### The original vs. refactored VBA script:
-   - The original analysis took almost one second to run, refactored analysis took less than 0.1 second to run.
+   - The original analysis took almost one second to run, and refactored analysis took less than 0.1 second to run.
 Refer to the following photos.
                               ![alt text](../main/Resources/Compare.JPG "The original vs. refactored")